papesce/balanced-gym-app/README.md

 yarn dev for development will start client port 3000 & server port 5001 yarn build will compile client and pack it into the server yarn start will start only the server

+## Issue with port already in use:

+- pkill -f node